1.1.4 Resources

 Resources represent the external system or object to Concourse by emitting versions

 .
-When a new version is emitted by a resource, that is how Concourse knows to start trigger jobs.
+When a new version is emitted by a resource, that is how Concourse knows to start jobs connected to the resource.

-A version is any way that a resource can uniquely identify the state of the external system or object.
+A version is a map of key-value strings that a resource generates to uniquely identify the state of the external system or object.

 For example, the git resource emits versions based on the SHA of new commits it finds.
 A single version from the git resource will look like this to Concourse.